Visit our guide to the latest on drug policy in Washington state: Washington at the Crossroads: Toward Ending the War on Drugs

 Q. What is the Blake decision?

 On Feb.
-25, 2021, the Washington Supreme Court issued a decision declaring the state’s main drug possession statute RCW 69.50.4013(1) unconstitutional and “void.”
+25, 2021, the Washington Supreme Court issued a decision declaring Washington’s drug possession statute – RCW 69.50.4013(1) – unconstitutional and “void.”
 The ruling occurred in a case known as State v.
 Blake.
 In 2016, Shannon Blake was arrested in Spokane and convicted of simple drug possession.
 Blake argued that she did not know there was a baggie of methamphetamine in the jeans she had received from a friend.
+The Washington Supreme Court ruled that the then-existing drug possession statute was unconstitutional because it criminalized unknowing drug possession.

 Q. Why was the statute unconstitutional?